-I love roasting the rhubarb first to help save on prep time.
 In a conventional rhubarb crisp, the rhubarb and apple are cooked on the stovetop first, to break down prior to putting them in the oven with the oatmeal topping.
 By baking the rhubarb and apple first you cut back on dishes and also time spent in the kitchen.
 This is one of my favourite crisp toppings – a flour-free crisp, which I love using on all my crisps, such as on this Healthy Oat and Honey Cranberry Crisp.

 Fibre helps to lower our blood sugars, cholesterol levels and helps to keep our gut bacteria nice and happy.
 I love sharing high-fibre desserts, like these Seedy Peanut Butter Oatmeal Cookies as alternatives to recipes based on white flour.
 The crisp topping is based on high-fibre oats, I like adding a little bit of coconut flakes for texture, but any nut or seed can be used as well.

 This crisp is sweetened with honey which has a lower glycemic index than regular sugar, making it a better choice for blood sugar levels.
 It is also flour-free, and instead uses oats that have been ground up into ‘oat-flour’.
 Oats are not only a high-fibre replacement for regular flour (like in these Three Ingredient Banana Pancakes), but they are also a great low glycemic index choice.
 This crisp contains 32 grams of net carbs, making it a suitable diabetic dessert when served with some high-protein Greek yogurt.